CharlesSanfiorenzo/Bioinformatics/README.md

 - [x] Count number of bases for individual fasta or multifasta.
 - [x] Added a ToolBox to facilitate the lives of non-savvy terminal users (Read Documentation)
 - [x] SNP analysis based on output from Bowtie2 and Bwa-mem alignments coupled with SAMtools and GATK (w/ Piccard Tools) cross analysis.
+- [x] Assays Mutational Load by calculating pKa/Ks ratio using the Nei-Gojobori method.
 - [ ] PSMC Population Plot Analysis
 - [ ] Install batch for all required software tools.
 - [ ] GUI for Non-terminal users